 Discuss what people usually do for lunch, coffee, breaks, etc.

 Go on a quick tour of the neighborhood—point out the nearest pharmacy, bank, post office, coffee shop, supermarket, park, etc.

 Talk about office social activities like happy hour, trivia night, and volunteer work

 Want all these checklists and more (think: first week, first few months, etc.) to help you organize and streamline new hire onboarding?
-Download the Essential Onboarding Checklists eBook by clicking the button below.
+Download the Essential Onboarding Checklists eBook.